koshyprasanth14/koshyprasanth14.github.io/content/post/post.10.en.md

 disqus_identifier = '10'
 +++

-**Hypertext Mockup Language**
+**Designing a Website - Hypertext Mockup Language**

 The Rock Band Online Shop project was undertaken to help a popular rock band create a web presence for selling their music and branded merchandise.
-As a web developer, i was tasked with translating the band's design vision into functional web pages using HTML and CSS.
+As a web developer, I was tasked with translating the band's design vision into functional web pages using HTML and CSS.

 **Crickey - The Ultimate Cricket Discord Bot**